profounddark/minesweeper/README.md

 ## Current Status

-Game play has been successfully implemented.
-Win and loss conditions successfully detected.
-Zero-adjacent spaces successfully cascade to neighboring spaces.

-## Features to be implemented
+Basic playable prototype has been implemented.

+### Implemented Features
+1. End game tracking.
+2. Cascading reveal if clicked space has zero adjacent mines.
+3. A first move rule that ensures the first space clicked will have zero adjacent mines.
-1. The ability to flag a space using right click.
+4. The ability to flag a space using right click.

+### Features to be implemented

-2. Bomb counters that decrement with flags.
+1. Bomb counters that decrement with flags.
-3. Options to select different board sizes.
+2. Options to select different board sizes.
+3. A game timer that lets the player know how long since first move.
+4. Update the graphics and fix the HTML/CSS issues.
+5. Add sounds.
+6. Mobile support?
+Hmmmm.